vives-projectwerk-2-2020/LoRaWAN-antenna/testing/README.md

 ![point2](./img/punt2.png)

-## test the range with a better antenna on the gateway
+## Test the range with a better antenna on the gateway

 The antenna is now 10m high.
 The test setup can be found in the following 2 images.
 In the box is the gateway (LG02 from dragino).
 1 of the original antennas is disconnected and connected to the large antenna.
 This is an omnidirectional antenna with 3dB gain.